 All the information collected on the paper Application for Health Coverage & Help Paying Costs will be asked in the online application.
 It uses dynamic technology, so based on the way some questions are answered, certain other questions can be skipped to help speed the process along.
-For example if the applicant indicates his gender is male, it will not ask him questions related to pregnancy.
 Like the paper Application, CommonHelp collects all the information it needs about each household member at one time and then moves on to the next one.
 At each step, CommonHelp will ask the applicant to review the information entered for errors and allow for any needed corrections.
-Once the applicant is satisfied with what has been entered, CommonHelp will indicate which program has been applied for and where the application will be processed - LDSS or the CPU.